Constant Tedder is the founder of Earth.Org, with over 20 years of experience in building successful organisations in Europe and Asia.

 Jesús is an MBA graduate from Mexico, particularly interested in the intersection of sustainability, entrepreneurship, and business.
 He currently works in international trade and volunteers for one of the world’s largest youth networks, helping accelerate youth-led entrepreneurial solutions towards the Sustainable Development Goals.
 His research and writing experience comes from his time as a Research Assistant for Mexico's National Science and Technology Council.

 Jordan is a Volunteer Research Writer who finds much joy in writing articles on the latest business trends and topics ranging from environmental preservation, climate change, to business ethics and government policymaking.
-One of his major hobbies is reading The Economist to and fro between home and the Hong Kong Institute of Certified Public
+One of his major hobbies is reading The Economist on the train while he commutes between home and work.
+He is also one of the founding members of Calcium, a start-up charity foundation in Hong Kong.

 Jørgen is a lawyer and researcher specialising in energy and environmental law.
 He earned his LLM at the Chinese University of Hong Kong and first law degree at the University of Brussels, with a focus on Public International and European Union Law.
 His current research focuses on the relationship between international investment law and climate change mitigation.